JupiterJones/GsDevKit_stones/docs/gettingStarted.md

 --------------------
 ```

 Everything is up and running!
+If you don't get this, review the steps to identify any missed actions.

 It's time to start [using GsDevKit_stones](using.md)